bat-literature/bat-literature.github.io/workshop.md

 This preston output, or description, is formatted in [rdf/nquads](https://www.w3.org/TR/n-quads/) and records what content was recorded when and by who.
 This machine readable description is also known as the BOM Bill of Materials, manifest or packing slip for the tracked content.

-## Step I.3 - Say Hi and Version It
+## Part I.3 - Say Hi and Version It

 ```
 echo hi there! | preston track --algo md5 | grep hasVersion